 2 Corinthians: The Character of True Servants of Christ

 The Corinthian culture resembled our “selfie generation” quite well.
 The Corinthians were driven by worldly success and self-promotion.
 They loved competing, succeeding, and promoting the winner.
-Now, this culture was skewing how they followed Christ.
+Now, it seems this mindset could put them in danger of skewing how they followed Christ.
 This was especially evident in the types of leaders the Corinthians embraced.
 Who doesn’t love confident, powerful leaders who seem like they have the whole world in their hands?

-- Study through the text seeking to understand the flow of this seemingly erratic letter.
+- Understand the flow of this seemingly erratic letter.